 During the financial year, the Internal Auditors conducted the internal control reviews on the operating functions and procedures and recommended action plans for improvement by management.
-The Internal Audit Plan for 2020 was reviewed and approved by the Audit Committee on 25 August 2020.
-The internal audit function conducted a follow up visit to assess the status of the management's action plans to address observations reported in preceding internal audit cycles.
+The Internal Audit Plan was reviewed and approved by the Audit Committee on 24 August 2021.
+The internal audit review was conducted on the Group's tenancy administration.
 The final audit reports containing audit findings and recommendations together with management's responses thereto including timelines for the remaining matters to be resolved were presented to the Audit Committee.
 All internal audit reports were reviewed by the Audit Committee and discussed at Audit Committee Meetings.
-The Audit Committee also met with the Internal Auditors on 25 August 2020 in the absence of Executive Directors and management to discuss audit issues and reservations arising from the internal audit cycles.
+The Audit Committee also met with the Internal Auditors on 24 August 2021 in the absence of Executive Directors and management to discuss audit issues and reservations arising from the internal audit cycles.